ccnmtl/ohcoe-hugo/content/domains/refer/knowledge-of-social-behavioral-treatment/pre-assessment.md

 layout: learning-objective-pre-assessment
 type: learning-objective-pre-assessment
 weight: 1
-q1: ["Strongly disagree", "Disagree", "Neither agree nor disagree", "Agree", "Strongly agree"]
+q1: ["Strongly agree", "Agree", "Neither agree nor disagree", "Disagree", "Strongly disagree" ]
 ---
-To ensure this patient's follow-through, I would feel comfortable referring him to the appropriate substance use disorder services.
+I am aware of appropriate referral options that can be presented to this patient.